jbucko/hpc_esc_401/exercise_session_05/solutions/README.md

 New files created in these both directories have `rw-r--r--` permission.

-The permission in my `$HOME` directory is `rwxr-x---`, which means only me and members of the `uzh27` group could read and execute files there.
+The permission in my `$HOME` directory is `rwxr-----`, which means only me and members of the `uzh27` group could read files there.

 **What command can you use to set the access permissions for a directory so only the owner has (full) access?**